NeneWang/Concept-Logs/pages/Applying Optimally.md

+- Stats
 	- Takes around 200 job applications
+	- Around 1-2 minutes is what peaople think they take.
 - High quality application material:
 	- Highlights Relevant Experience
 	- Show that they are a good cultural fit.
--
+- Questions